 The Greenhouse itself is a learning lab.
 It showcases engineering systems and sustainability features that challenge students to learn about their environment.
 For example, kinetic tiles at the entrance allow people to watch how much energy they help generate through movement.
 Living green pillars line the IB libraries.
 The STEAM workshop provides a space for hands-on experimentation and collaboration.
 In it, students build prototypes from recycled items while seated on furniture crafted from upcycled materials.
 In the Working Kitchen, there’s a hydroponics system for growing different plants and herbs.
 Students will harvest these and experiment with making plant-based meals.

-Building management data from The Greenhouse is integrated within the Senior School curriculum.
-This will be across subjects including maths, science, design technology and also business studies.
-It’s designed to remind everyone they have a responsibility of working together in creating a sustainable environment and solve global challenges for the future.
+Building management data from The Greenhouse is also integrated within the Senior School curriculum across subjects including maths, science, design technology and business studies.
+It’s designed to remind everyone they have a responsibility of working together in creating a sustainable environment and solving global challenges for the future.

 71 Bukit Batok West Avenue 8